 Sella Ronda Bike Day

-Between 8:30 and 15:30 the roads are closed to motor vehicles and thousands of cyclists go out for their ‘Sella Ronda’.
+Between 8:30 and 15:30 the roads are all but closed to motor vehicles, and thousands of cyclists go out for their ‘Sella Ronda‘.

 Since he was in the area anyway, C. joined them…

-This final pass in the Sella Ronda, from Corvara, is the only one that you get to ride ‘in full’.
+This final pass of the Sella Ronda Bike Day in this direction starts in Corvara and is the only one that you get to ride ‘in full’.

-It’s also not too difficult, but a bit more demanding than the profile suggests, especially after the preceding course.
+It’s also not too difficult, but a bit more demanding than the profile suggests, especially after the preceding climbs.

-This pass is the one with the best views, although the Pordoi offers similar views if you come from/descend to Arabba.
+This pass is the one with the best views, although the Pordoi offers similar views from the Arabba side.

 But the Pordoi was a downhill in today’s stage, so he didn’t stop to take pictures.